dingo/api-docs/Responses.md

 Now your controllers can simply extend this base controller.
 The response builder is available via the `$response` property on your controller.
 Note that all the methods below can also be used as `withX` should you prefer that syntax.

+> Some of the documentation below makes use of [Transformers](https://github.com/dingo/api/wiki/Transformers), be sure to read that chapter for more details.

 #### Responding With An Array

 ```php